Disclosure: This post contains affiliate links

 Spring is here and so is the April Challenge!

 I love this time of the year!
 Growing up North, we would get to a point where we just couldn’t stand to look at snow anymore.
-While Virginia Beach doesn’t get the snow, I’m incredibly ready for the trees to sprout colors other than brown.
+While Southern Maryland doesn’t get that kind of snow, I’m incredibly ready for the trees to sprout colors other than brown.

 There’s a sense of hope that comes with Spring.
 It’s a return of the joy, beauty of colors and uplifting scents that aren’t around throughout Winter.
 And “April showers bring May flowers” after all.
 For me, it is like seeing a rainbow after a storm.
 It’s a way to connect with God and see his hand at work.